 Questions?
 Contact the Summer Housing Office at 510-642-5796.

 The Berkeley International Office (BIO) has also compiled a list of some inexpensive places close to campus; if you mention that you are affiliated with UC Berkeley, you may be eligible for a discount.
-Airbnb and VRBO (Vacation Rentals By Owner) are popular websites that allow people to rent accommodation from local hosts.

 Long-Term Housing Options